 This church has certainly suffered the slings and arrows of outrageous fortune in the near-millennium it’s been standing.
 Like so much of the City, it was badly damaged by the Great Fire of London.
 As a consolation prize, it got a new tower built by Sir Christopher Wren, but the misfortunes didn’t stop.
 The tower and steeple, along with the north and south walls, are the only parts that still stand today – the rest having been wiped out in 1941 by a German bomb.

 Deciding it had become too much of a hassle to rebuild, the Anglican Church was forced to abandon it.
 In 1967 the City of London turned the ruins of St Dunstan into a public park, and the Church’s loss became London’s gain.
 Personally, I’ve been converted to the cause, now believing that every park should have stunning ruins in the middle.

-Trees grow through windows and vines wind themselves around walls of St Dunstan in the East, whilst palm trees make for positively tropical addition.
+Trees grow through windows and vines wind themselves around walls of St Dunstan in the East, whilst palm trees make for a positively tropical addition.
 All in all, it’s a gorgeously green spot when the sun shines.

 Although having said that, grey skies and a dusting of snow make St Dunstan look simply magical.